seanhess/icarus/README.md

 - [x] you can re-engage it

 - [x] if you have tools you can fix things, but not otherwise
+- [x] the engine is broken
+- [x] there are tools on the bridge
+- [x] you can fix the engine

 SIMPLE AI: breaks things
-- [ ] once the engine is re-engaged, he heads there and breaks it
+- [x] once the engine is re-engaged, he heads there and breaks it

+AI
+- [ ] clue: hear a noise when he is close
+- [ ] if you get in the same room he kills you
+- [ ] he tries to avoid you
 - [ ] clues: different description if it is really broken (or re-broken?) sabotagued
-- [ ] if you get in the same room he kills you

-- [ ] the engine is broken
-- [ ] there are tools on the bridge
+- [ ] break: the navigation system
-- [ ] you can fix the engine
+- [ ] break: the sensors

-CLUES
+SHIP:
-- [ ] noises
+- [ ] doors open and closed

-SHIP: put it in

 COMPUTER: can do more as you fix things / missions
+- [ ] can lock and unlock doors
+- [ ] command: set a course
+- [ ] fix: sensors -> status sun! aliens!

+TO THE FINISH LINE
+- [ ] fix: engine
+- [ ] fix: AI's connection to navigation system
+- [ ] command: tell the AI to set a course
+- [ ] N turns going up and you win

+- [ ] throw a weapon somewhere